VAndrJ/VANavigator/README.md

 **Navigation interception**

-Use the `NavigationInterceptor` to intercept the navigation flow and replace it with a new one based on provided conditions.
+Use the `NavigationInterceptor` to intercept the navigation flow and replace it with a new one based on the provided conditions.
 Continue the intercepted navigation after resolving the interception reason.

 ## Author